zivhd/MacroMonitor/README.md

 # MacroMonitor by Ziv and Seifer

-- An app that helps you monitor your meal/macronutrients through alarms and graphs.
+- An Android app that helps you monitor your meal/macronutrients through alarms and graphs.

 ## Reminders

 - Make sure to edit your local.properties when first running the project
 - Fully tested on API 28
-- Allow notification permission
+- Allow notification permission for this app